NestorRV/SOUL/README.md

 * **ClusterOSS.** Original paper: "ClusterOSS: a new undersampling method for imbalanced learning." by Victor H Barella, Eduardo P Costa and André C. P. L. F. Carvalho.

-* **Iterative Instance Adjustment for Imbalanced Domains.** Original paper: "Addressing imbalanced classification with instance generation techniques: IPADE-ID" by Victoria López, Isaac Triguero, Cristóbal J. Carmona, Salvador García and Francisco Herrera.
+* **Iterative Instance Adjustment for Imbalanced Domains.** Original paper: "Addressing imbalanced classification with instance generation techniques: IPADE-ID" by Victoria López, Isaac Triguero, Cristóbal J. Carmona, Salvador García and Francisco Herrera.

 ### How-to use it